 The goal of landscape photography comes down to capturing the essence of your location and the magic of a moment there.
 If you have never visited Joshua Tree National Park, you may be wondering what there is to see.

 What makes the park so special is certainly the unusual trees first and foremost.
 This is followed closely by the bizarre rock formations you’ll find.
 Accordingly, most of the best pictures of Joshua Tree use compositions that feature these two elements.

 The other reason Joshua Tree has become so popular is that it is one of the few places to go stargazing in Southern California without light pollution.
 If possible, make sure you plan your photography trip to include a night under the stars.

 Joshua Tree Sunrise Pictures

 Most photographers would agree that sunset tends to be a bit more dramatic than sunrise in Joshua Tree NP.
 However, both can be spectacular.

-There are some major bonuses to waking up to photograph sunrise beyond the magical light as well.
+While getting up and leaving your Joshua Tree vacation rental early might not be for everyone, there are some major bonuses to waking up to photograph sunrise beyond the magical light.
 First, you are far more likely to have the park to yourself.
 That said, there is plenty of room for everyone, even during peak season.
 Beyond the quiet and solitude, the desert climate is more tolerable in the morning hours as well.

 If you are going to go through the effort of setting such a brutally early alarm, it better be worth it!
 Below are my favorite locations to snap some pictures of sunrise in Joshua Tree to justify the lost sleep.